Whatang/microcorruption_angr_loader/README.md

 # Microcorruption backend for angr

-An [angr](https://angr.io) backend for live memory dumps from the [microcorruption CTF](https://microcorruption.com/).
-It loads a project for the MSP430 implementation in [angr-platforms](https://github.com/angr/angr-platforms).
+An [angr](https://angr.io) backend for memory dumps and disassembly from the [microcorruption CTF](https://microcorruption.com/).
+It creates an angr project for the MSP430 implementation in [angr-platforms](https://github.com/angr/angr-platforms).

 ## Installation